richardschoen/QshOni/README.md

 There are several ways to build the library.
 Pick your favorite.

-# Installing and Building QSHONI via getrepo-qshoni.sh script
+# Installing and Building QSHONI via getrepo-qshoni.sh script ***(Important to change SRCCCSID variable in build.sh to your local CCSID before running build.sh)***

 Use this install script if you want to run a single shell script to clone the repo and build the library.
 https://github.com/richardschoen/QshOni/blob/master/getrepo-qshoni.sh